2025 Player Registration

 Each division is a little different.
 Every division will be scheduled a minimum of 12 games except for senior baseball and senior softball they will probably only be scheduled for 6 games as there season is only in the month of June.

-Some divisions may end up playing more that 12 games.
+Some divisions may end up playing more than 12 games.
 For instance, in Major Softball and Baseball there is an end of season Presidents tournament that if you made it to the championship round might have 16 or so games.

 Some of the younger divisions may have games that get cancelled to to inclimate weather and those are a little harder to get rescheduled, so they could end up with fewer than 12, but this is rare.